craighillelson/aws-club/s3-create-a-bucket-disallow-http-connections.md

 1. Leave all other settings as default for now
 1. Click "Create bucket" at the bottom of the page

-## 2. Upload an object to the bucket:
+## 2. Upload an object to the bucket

 1. Click on the name of your newly created bucket
 1. Click the "Upload" button